Ada-Developers-Academy/C3Projects--ScrabbleSinatra/README.md

 Choose one person to fork and clone the repo.
 Add the second individual as a collaborator to the forked repo.
 Both individuals will clone the forked repo: $ git clone [YOUR FORKED REPO URL]
-Both individuals cd into the dir created: $ cd ??????

 ## Breakfast
 - Create a new Sinatra application with a home page that contains a link to a score page (route & view).